jkrshw/jessek-blog/content/Posts/continuous-blog-pt2.md

 Slug: continuous-blogging-pt2
 status: draft

-It's been a while since I moved my blog to Pelican + Gihub + Travis + S3.
-As an introduction to pulic speaking I'm going to give a lighting talk at the [Auckland Continuous Delivery](http://www.meetup.com/Auckland-Continuous-Delivery/events/170237202/) meetup and there were a few things I wanted to get sorted before I did.
+It's been a while since I moved my blog to Pelican + Github + Travis + S3.
+At the risk of only blogging about how I build this blog, I thought I'd do a follow up post to [Continous Blogging](|filename|/Posts/continuous-blog.md).

+I'm going to give a lighting talk at the [Auckland Continuous Delivery](http://www.meetup.com/Auckland-Continuous-Delivery/events/170237202/) meetup and there were a few improvements I wanted to get done before the talk.

 Asset Management
 ----------------

 The theme I use doesn't rely on a lot of assets but when content is static, why not squeeze every bit of optimatization out?

-The [webassets](http://docs.getpelican.com/en/3.1.1/plugins.html#asset-management) plugin provides filters for truncating and minifing css and js assets.
+The [webassets](http://docs.getpelican.com/en/3.1.1/plugins.html#asset-management) plugin provides filters for concatentating and minifing css and js assets.

 To install, add the ```assets``` plugin to ```PLUGINS``` list in ```pelicancont.py``` and install the required dependenencies.
 I used [cssmin](https://pypi.python.org/pypi/cssmin/0.2.0) for css and [Google's Closure](https://developers.google.com/closure/) for Javascript: